 Alistair Cameron is a graduate Master of Mass Communication broadcast student at the University of South Carolina from London, England.
 Cameron is an avid sports fan having played college golf for four years and professionally on the European Alps Tour.
 He has combined this passion with his love for journalism when working for local television station WBOY-TV in West Virginia with the Sports desk, and as a feature writer for Gamecock Athletics.
 Outside of the newsroom Cameron can either be found watching his favorite sports teams or in the kitchen trying new recipes.

-Anya Carney is a multimedia journalist from Monmouth Beach, New Jersey.
+Anya Carney is a news producer and multimedia journalist from Monmouth Beach, New Jersey.
 She studied photography intensely at her high school on the Jersey Shore, giving her experience she still uses today.
 Carney interned as a social media coordinator with Guggenheim Designs, LLC in Red Bank, New Jersey.
 As a media arts minor, Carney has a passion for television and film and hopes to be involved in the industry after graduation.

 Chloe Rafferty is a broadcast journalist and news producer from Locust Valley, New York.
 From an early age, she's had a deep-rooted love for connecting with others and using visual storytelling to share stories.
 During college, Rafferty was a reporter and producer for SGTV, hosted a weekly radio show on WUSC and served as the secretary of student services in Student Government.
 She has interned for Cox Media in the New York media market, NBC affiliate WIS-TV, and the University of South Carolina's Social Media Insights Lab.
 Beyond the newsroom, Rafferty has had a life-long passion for leadership and community service.